 The program offers academic assistance, tutoring, and homework support in core subjects, such as English, mathematics, and social science.
 Additionally, educational enrichment activities such as athletics, recreation, and workshops are offered.

-Late buses are provided five days a week at 2:30 p.m. as well as snacks both at no cost to students.
-Off campus sports practices that take place on Wednesdays and Fridays do not include transportation.
+Late buses are provided five days a week at 3:00 p.m. as well as snacks both at no cost to students.
+Off-campus sports practices do not include transportation.

-Please see Mr. Hernandez in room 4 to join the Twin Oaks ASSET Program
+¨ Cross-age tutoring Please see Mr. Hernandez in Room 4 to join our Stripes Program

 Public Notice: Intent to Submit Application for Grant